 - Verify wind speed monitor is on site and wind speed - Verify wetting system is operational and in use.
-Inspector must verify wetting system in use during mechanical demolition activity: Verification will include: - o Is the wetting system capable of providing dust suppression? - Has the exterior and interior of the structure been pre-wetted in compliance with Section 5.2? - Is the mechanical equipment being wetted when making contact with the structure? - Is the debris being wetted when transferred from the structure to the container/stockpile? - 7.4 Alternative Second #205 Inspection Verification Option.
-If the applicant (contractor, Demolition Manager, etc.) chooses to have all inspection items from 7.2 and 7.3 inspected and approved during first #205 Inspection, then the second #205

-- Inspection is not required.
+Inspector must verify wetting system in use during mechanical demolition activity: Verification will include: - o Is the wetting system capable of providing dust suppression? - Is the mechanical equipment being wetted when making contact with the structure? - Is the debris being wetted when transferred from the structure to the container/stockpile? - 7.4 Alternative Second #205 Inspection Verification Option.
+If the applicant (contractor, Demolition Manager, etc.) chooses to have all inspection items from 7.2 and 7.3 inspected and approved during first #205 Inspection, then the second #205 Inspection is not required.
 However, mechanical demolition activity still cannot begin until approved by the inspector during the first #205 Inspection. - 7.5 Live Video Stream Inspection Option Second #205.
 In lieu of an in-person BDS inspection, a live-streaming video inspection (using live video streaming technology pre-approved by BDS) is available for the second #205 Inspection.
-The applicant (contractor, Demolition Manager, etc.) must comply with the BDS policy regarding a live-streaming video for the second #205 Inspection. - 7.6 #210 (Site Stabilization) Inspection.
+The applicant (contractor, Demolition Manager, etc.) must comply with the BDS policy regarding a live-streaming video for the second #205 Inspection. - 7.6 #210 (Site Stabilization) Inspection